uswds/uswds-site/pages/patterns/select-language/two-languages.md

 permalink: /patterns/language-selector/two-languages/
 layout: styleguide
 category: Patterns
-lead: This pattern helps users, especially those with limited English proficiency, select their preferred language when visiting a website in two languages, e.g., English and Spanish.
+lead: This pattern helps users, especially those with limited English proficiency, select their preferred language when visiting a website in two languages, like English and Spanish.
 ---

 ## What problem does this solve?
 Inconsistent placement and language selection interface components can be a barrier to users with limited English-language skills, preventing them from easily finding and accessing content in another language.

 ## When to use this pattern
 Use this pattern when the content is available in two languages.
-When content is available in three or more languages, see related pattern <a href="{{ site.baseurl }}/patterns/language-selector/three-or-more-languages/">Select from three or more languages</a>.

 ## When to consider something else
-If your site is primarily one language with a limited set of content available in additional languages, see related pattern <a href="{{ site.baseurl }}/patterns/language-selector/selected-content/">Find selected content in preferred language</a>.
+When content is available in three or more languages, see the pattern <a href="{{ site.baseurl }}/patterns/language-selector/three-or-more-languages/">Select from three or more languages</a>.
+When only selected content is available in some languages, see the
+ <a href="{{ site.baseurl }}/patterns/language-selector/selected-content/">Selected content available</a> pattern.

 ## What's the solution
-Place the language selector button at the top right of the screen above site navigation to allow the user to toggle between two languages.
+Place the language selector button at the top of the screen above site navigation to allow the user to toggle between two languages.
+Place the toggle on the top right of the page for left-to-right-languages and on the top left of the page for right-to-left languages, if possible.

 ## Guidance